naltun/fullstack-cheat-sheet/README.md

 # => "Person is American!"
 ```

 Ruby allows us do to sweet one-liners.
-This is recommended for with some experience.
+This is recommended for devs with some experience.
 Let's look at some examples:
 ```ruby
 age = 22
 puts 'Person is not a teenager!' if age >= 20